KarthikGogisetty07/OpenCV/README.md

 ![poly](https://user-images.githubusercontent.com/69350191/91645434-9ffbdf00-ea62-11ea-88b1-a9c6dee215c1.PNG)

 ### IMAGE-BLENDING
 This is a technique used in cv to merge two pic of same sizes.
-The function cv.add(), adds all the pixel values of at every particular location of two images that are inputed and displays a much brighter image than the orignal pictures it is because the addition of pixels almost at every location is near or equal to 255 which depicts that it is bright/White.
+The function cv.add(), adds all the pixel values of at every particular location of two images that are given as inputs and displays a much brighter image than the orignal pictures it is because the addition of pixels almost at every location is near or equal to 255 which depicts that it is bright or White.
 #### IMAGE-add

 ![Addtest](https://user-images.githubusercontent.com/69350191/91645442-b5710900-ea62-11ea-9bd2-44ca8d219b22.PNG)